Central Bank of Sudan: Sudanese civil war (2023-present)

 During the Sudanese civil war (2023-present), the Sudanese economy and banking sector have been suffering wide-ranging disruptions, with damages estimated at 4 billion USD.
 On 16 June 2023, the Central Bank of Sudan announced emergency measures to sustain the banking sector, including payment of salaries and the provision of cash flow for citizens.

 Furthermore, a rocket attack was carried out at a branch of the Central Bank in Khartoum by the Rapid Support Forces, on 30 April 2023 during the conflict.
 Due to the fog of war, no civilian injuries or deaths have been confirmed yet.
 As a result of the impact, most of the building was shown on fire, having possibly collapsed.
 In May 2023 it was reported the Sudanese Armed Forces (SAF) had been bombing the central bank in order for the RSF not to print money.
 On 22 March 2025, the SAF retook the bank's headquarters in Khartoum from the RSF.

 In September 2025, the central bank declared a ban on the exportation of gold by the private sector as part of efforts to combat smuggling and preserve foreign currency reserves.
 In October 2025, Sudan's military leader General Abdel Fattah al-Burhan appointed Amna Mirghani Hassan al-Toum as governor of the central bank, making her the first woman to hold the position.

+In January 2026, the central bank resumed its operations in Khartoum.